 Red blood cells comprise hemoglobin (Hb), which is responsible for transporting oxygen to tissues through the blood circulation system.
-Consumption of high-sugar foods and beverages (soft drinks, fruit juices) increases the risk of type 2 diabetes.
-Hb binds with glucose to form a glycoproteinated hemoglobin product called HbA1c [33].
-HbA1c is an essential measure of the risk of diabetes: normal (3-5%), pre-diabetes (5.7-6.4%), and diabetes ($\geq 6.5\%$).
-Markers of early glycation, such as HbA1c, fructosamine, and glycated albumin, were associated with atherosclerosis risk in diabetes; HbA1c undergoes many processes to form α -dicarbonyl intermediates as precursors of AGE [34, 35].
+Consumption of high-sugar foods and beverages (soft drinks, fruit juices) increases the risk of type 2 diabetes, related to Hb, which binds with glucose to form a glycoproteinated hemoglobin product called HbA1c [31].
+HbA1c is an essential measure of the risk of diabetes.
+A normal HbA1c is 3-5%, 5.7-6.4% is pre-diabetes, and 6.5% or more is diabetes.
+Markers of early glycation, such as HbA1c, fructosamine, and glycated albumin, were associated with atherosclerosis risk in diabetes; HbA1c undergoes many processes to form adicarbonyl intermediates as precursors of AGE [32,33].

 AGEs bind to the AGE receptor and activate an inflammatory response that increases the risk of microvascular and macrovascular diseases.
-Microvascular diseases include diabetic retinopathy, diabetes mellitus. and diabetic nephropathy.
-Macrovascular diseases include cardiovascular disease. cerebrovascular accident, and peripheral artery stenosis (Figure 9) [34].
+Microvascular diseases include diabetic retinopathy, diabetes mellitus, and diabetic nephropathy.
+Macrovascular diseases include cardiovascular disease, cerebrovascular accident, and peripheral artery stenosis (Figure 9) [32].

 In addition, consuming a lot of glucose, alcoholic beverages (beer, wine, ...), and high-fructose corn syrup (HFCS) increases AGE formation.
-AGEs cause and participate inflammation in lipogenesis, appearance, and adipose tissue accumulation, increasing body mass and causing obesity.
-Long-term collection of fatty tissue in the liver also reduces liver function, causing nonalcoholic fatty liver disease (NAFLD), alcoholic fatty liver disease (ALD), and cirrhosis [36].
-In essence, these diseases reduce the effect of genes involved in β fat oxidation (very long-chain acyl-CoA dehydrogenase (ACADVL), mediumchain acyl-CoA dehydrogenase (ACADM)) and increase the impact using genes involved in the formation and accumulation of adipose tissue (acetyl-CoA carboxylase (ACC) and stearoyl-CoA desaturase-1 (SCD1)) [37].
-Patients with NAFLD are at increased risk for dementia [38].
+AGEs cause inflammation and participate in lipogenesis, appearance, and adipose tissue accumulation, increasing body mass and causing obesity.
+Long-term collection of fatty tissue in the liver also reduces liver function, causing nonalcoholic fatty liver disease (NAFLD), alcoholic fatty liver disease (ALD), and cirrhosis [34].
+In essence, these diseases reduce the effect of genes involved in $\beta$ fat oxidation (very long-chain acyl-CoA dehydrogenase (ACADVL), mediumchain acyl-CoA dehydrogenase (ACADM)) and increase the impact using genes involved in the formation and accumulation of adipose tissue (acetyl-CoA carboxylase (ACC) and stearoyl-CoA desaturase-1 (SCD1)) [35].
+Patients with NAFLD are at increased risk for dementia [36].

 Figure 9.
-Relationship between HbA1c-AGE-related high-sugar diet and drinks for microvascular and acrovascular diseases.
+Relationship between HbA1c-AGE-related high-sugar diet and drinks for Microvascular and Macrovascular diseases

-A team of researchers from Japan looked at the concentrations of AGEs in beverages and foods commonly consumed in daily meals in Japan in 2015.
-More than 1.650 common beverages and foods can be obtained from vending machines, convenience stores, supermarkets, fast food stores (including doughnut or hamburger shops), or family (including lunch restaurants boxes, burgers, etc.).
-The following experiment showed that a significant proportion of inflammatory AGEs were present in the foods tested, namely some lactic acid bacteria drinks, carbonated drinks, canned fruit juices, etc. HFCS, sports drinks, confectionery (snacks), dried fruit, pastries, fried cereals, condiments, and processed foods have higher levels of AGEs than mushrooms, fresh vegetables, tubers, and fruits, algae, nuts, and whole grains [20].
+A team of researchers from Japan looked at the concentrations of AGEs in beverages commonly and foods consumed in daily meals in Japan in 2015.
+More than 1.650 common beverages and foods can be obtained from vending machines, convenience stores, supermarkets, fast food stores (including doughnut or hamburger shops), or family restaurants (including boxes. burgers, etc.). lunch The following experiment showed that a significant proportion of inflammatory AGEs were present in the foods tested, namely some lactic acid bacteria drinks, carbonated drinks, canned fruit juices, etc. HFCS, sports drinks, confectionery (snacks), dried fruit, pastries, fried cereals, condiments, and processed foods have higher levels of AGEs than mushrooms; fresh vegetables, tubers, and fruits; algae; nuts, and whole grains [20].

-About 10% of AGEs in foods and beverages are absorbed into the human body.
-Of these, ~33% is excreted in the urine within 48 hours of consumption, while ~67% accumulates in the body [39].
-Processed foods and refined sugars, along with high-temperature food processing, roasting, grilling, broiling, and dry heat, have increased AGEs and acrylamides, which accelerate aging and worsen aging, increasing the risk of chronic diseases [40].
+It has been shown that about 10% of AGEs in foods and beverages are absorbed into the human body.
+Of these, ~33% is excreted in the urine within 48 hours of consumption, while ~67% accumulates in the body [37].
+Processed foods and refined sugars, along with high-temperature food processing, roasting, grilling, broiling, and dry heat, have increased AGEs and acrylamides, which accelerate aging and worsen aging, increasing the risk of chronic diseases [38].

 The experiment conducted by Yong Li and colleagues in 2020 on C57BL/6 mice revealed that AGEs inhibit the differentiation of adipose-derived stem cells (ASCs) by modulating the Wnt/βcatenin signaling pathway.
-AGEs were found to promote the expression of DNA methyltransferase enzymes (DNMT1/3A/3B), leading to the methylation of promoter regions of genes such as Alkaline Phosphatase (ALP), Osteopontin (OPN), Osteocalcin (OCN), and Runt-related transcription factor 2
+AGEs were found to promote the expression of DNA methyltransferase enzymes (DNMT1/3A/3B), leading to the methylation of promoter regions of genes such as Alkaline Phosphatase (ALP), Osteopontin (OPN), Osteocalcin (OCN), and Runt-related transcription factor 2 (RUNX2) [39].
+These genes play a crucial role in promoting bone formation and mineralization.
+Thus, AGEs are implicated in increasing the risk of osteoporosis [40].